opencloudcx-riva/bootstrap/README.md

 # Modules

 To include OpenCloudCX modules, refer to the individual plugin README page for instructions.
-Plesae note which of the modules cannot be run as part of the OpenCloudCX bootstrap modules and should use the `bolt-on` project.
+Please note which of the modules cannot be run as part of the OpenCloudCX bootstrap modules and should use the `bolt-on` project.

 ## Capability Modules